e-pear/SSTC/README.md

 The "drawer" module which will allow to present the obtained results in a graphic form.
 The "printer" module which will allow the results to be printed to an xls/ods file.
 An additional methods of solving nonlinear equations systems.

+Credits:
-Credits: Piotr Gruszka SSTC Build: 082020 v0.85B
+Piotr Gruszka SSTC
+Build: 082020 v0.85B
+Icons: freeicons.io